-Report cards are emailed to parents and students at the end of each quarter.
+Report cards are posted on PowerSchool and emailed to families at the end of each quarter.
 Student grades are always available on PowerSchool.

 School Closings

 In case of inclement weather, listen to or sign up for text alerts from WMC via School Messenger.
 School closings/delays will be communicated via School Messenger as well as WZZM Channel 13, WOOD TV 8 or FOX 17.
 Please be aware that WMC may have classes when other schools do not.
 Parents may make travel decisions based on the conditions in their area.
 Please notify the school if your student will be absent or delayed because of weather related issues.